Oceanbird

 Oceanbird is a concept for wind-powered vessels.
 The concept, including wing sails, special designed hull and speed/route recommendations, showed that it is possible to reduce emissions from vessels by up to 90 percent compared with conventional vessels.

 The Oceanbird concept was developed in a research project between Wallenius Marine, KTH Royal Institute of Technology and SSPA, with support from the Swedish Transport Administration (Trafikverket).
-It is a technically challenging concept where the rigging and hull work together as a single unit to harness the wind in the most efficient way possible.
-It is a mix of aeronautic and shipbuilding technology.
-Performance and safety was evaluated using a combination of computer simulations and physical experiments.

 Learn more about the cluster behind the Oceanbird concept.